Background pattern

 Consult your doctor before taking Postinor if you are using any of the above medicines.

-How often you can use Postinor
+How often can you use Postinor

 Taking Postinor with food and drinks